wincent/masochist/content/wiki/OBS cheatsheet.md

 - Playback
   - System sounds: 100%
   - Audacious: 100% - Music Audio/Sink sink (ie. the virtual sink)
-  - OBS-Monitor: Mic/Aux on, 100% - MOMENTUM 3; actually, this should be _off_ otherwise the lag scrambles your brain.
+  - ~~OBS-Monitor: Mic/Aux on, 100% - WH-1000XM4~~; actually, this should be _off_ otherwise the lag scrambles your brain.
-  - OBS-Monitor: Audacious on, 100% - MOMENTUM 3; if everything is working, you will hear the ducking of the music when you talk, even though you don't hear your own voice.
+  - OBS-Monitor: Audacious on, 100% - WH-1000XM4; if everything is working, you will hear the ducking of the music when you talk, even though you don't hear your own voice.
 - Recording
   - OBS: Mic/Aux 100% from: Blue Microphones Analog Stereo
   - OBS: Audacious 100% from: Monitor of Music Audio/Sink sink